 His fabulous CD, Pure Magic, received a rave review in England's Classical Guitar Magazine and led to his appearance on the cover of Fingerstyle Guitar magazine.
 His Christmas CD is titled In Heavenly Peace.

 He wrote a book titled How to Make a Million Dollars Playing the Guitar.
 It is a no-nonsense guitarist's guide to making a good living in the music business while also achieving personal fulfillment.

 Doug began teaching the guitar at the age of 13 and has taught ever since while maintaining a busy concert career.
-Recognized as a master teacher, he is chair of the guitar program at the University of Missouri-Kansas City, Conservatory of Music and Dance.
+Recognized as a master teacher, he is the retired chair of the guitar program at the University of Missouri-Kansas City, Conservatory of Music and Dance.

-He is also a university Fellow of the Henry W. Bloch School of Management-Regnier Institute for Entrepreneurship and Innovation.
+He is also a university Fellow (retired) of the Henry W. Bloch School of Management-Regnier Institute for Entrepreneurship and Innovation.